 As I thought about the list further, I decided to come up with a baker’s dozen of questions I thought could be included in future Texas quizzes.
 What do you think of these?

-1. What color wrapper is a Whataburger wrapped in? – I believe the first Whataburger I ever had came from Tyler, when we were visiting family.
-The distinct color of the wrapper stuck with me.
+- What color wrapper is a Whataburger wrapped in? – I believe the first Whataburger I ever had came from Tyler, when we were visiting family in the 1970’s.
+The distinct color of the wrapper stuck with me even as a kid.

-4. Have you ever driven over the Regency Bridge near San Saba? – Having watched Bob Phillips with Texas Country Reporter drive over the bridge for 50 years, I finally took the car over it a few years ago and again this in 2022 in celebration of TCR’s success.
+- Have you ever driven over the Regency Bridge near San Saba? – Having watched Bob Phillips with Texas Country Reporter drive over the bridge for 50 years, I finally took the car over it a few years ago and again in 2022 in celebration of TCR’s success.

-6. Have you seen the Sam Houston Oak in Gonzales? – Maybe it’s just a tree to some, but for Texans, this tree played a big role as a place for Sam Houston to learn that the Alamo had fallen and its defenders killed, which lead to the Battle of San Jacinto.
+- Have you seen the Sam Houston Oak in Gonzales? – Maybe it’s just a tree to some, but for Texans, this tree played a big role as a place for Sam Houston to learn that the Alamo had fallen and its defenders killed, which lead to the planning and eventual victory of the Battle of San Jacinto.

-9. Have you visited the Rio Grande Valley and brought back fresh oranges or grapefruit straight from the citrus trees? – In fact, I flew to the RGV for a conference and flew back with a box filled with delicious oranges and Ruby Red grapefruit.
+- Have you visited the Rio Grande Valley and brought back fresh oranges or grapefruit straight from the citrus trees? – In fact, I flew to the RGV for a conference and flew back with a box filled with delicious oranges and ruby red grapefruit.

-11. Did you ever sit on the Porch at the Starlight Theatre in Terlingua? – I’ve had the good fortune to not only sit on the infamous Porch, but also to receive FREE counseling from the late Dr. Doug.
+- Did you ever sit on the Porch at the Starlight Theatre in Terlingua? – I’ve had the good fortune to not only sit on the infamous Porch, but also to receive FREE counseling from the late Dr. Doug. #iykyk

-12. Have ever driven to Noonday just for their onions? – My aunt has even shipped a couple of bags to me by UPS.
+- Have you ever driven to Noonday just for their onions? – My aunt has even shipped a couple of bags to me by UPS.
+Now that I live only a few miles from there, I buy them every year.

 Bonus Questions

-Like school, at least when I was going, I thought I’d throw in a few bonus questions to help you out.
+Like school, I threw in a few bonus questions to help you out, not that you need it.

-• Do you have at least one thing in the shape of Texas in your home? – My list is too long to show here but a few include a basket from Jacksonville, weathervane, necklace, fire pit, cast iron baking pan, mood ring, etc… (Add five points; if not, counseling is available and merchandise plentiful.)
+- Do you have at least one thing in the shape of Texas in your home? – My list is too long to show here but a few include a basket from Jacksonville, weathervane, necklace, cast iron baking pan, rock garden, mood ring, etc. (Add five points; if not, counseling is available and merchandise plentiful.)

-• Do you have at least one Texas flag or item with the Texas flag on it in your home? – Again, too many items to mention but a few are an cowboy boots, planters, wooden signs, shirts, windmill, nightlight, wallet, etc… (Add 10 points; if not, I have no words, if you’re actually from Texas.)
+- Do you have at least one Texas flag or item with the Texas flag on it in your home? – Again, too many items to mention but a few are cowboy boots, planters, wooden signs, shirts, windmill, nightlight, wallet, etc. (Add 10 points; if not, I have no words, if you’re actually from Texas.)

-• Have you ever driven the perimeter of Texas? – Okay, I wanted to add that one because I did it with friends, Morgan and Debra, in June of 2020 when I first started this blog. – (Add 25 points; I won’t hold it against you if you haven’t, but if you have, kudos for you.)
+- Have you ever driven the perimeter of Texas? – Okay, I wanted to add that one because I did it with work colleagues, Morgan and Debra, in June of 2020 when I first started this blog. – (Add 25 points; I won’t hold it against you if you haven’t, but if you have, kudos for you.)

 Despite the low score I got on the lame test I took a few years ago, I consider myself to be a true Texan.
 It has molded me into who I am today.
 I’m proud of that heritage and look forward to my continued quest across Texas, as I experience the wonders and go on adventures through and around this great state.